 Tradeka-Yhtiöt Oy’s additional support payment is charged monthly by the fund.

-The board of directors of the fund may reduce or increase the membership fee, as defined in § 8, by a maximum of 25% if the economic state of the fund so requires.
+The board of directors of the fund may reduce or increase stakeholders’ insurance fees and insured members’ insurance fee by a maximum of 25% if the economic state of the fund so requires.
 However, if the adjustment is in effect for more than six months, it must be incorporated in the rules.

 Pay-outs stipulated in the Health Insurance Act

-According to the Health Insurance Act and its regulations, a fund member is entitled to the following:
+According to the Health Insurance Act and its regulations, an insured fund member is entitled to the following:

 1) reimbursement for the costs of health care needed to care for an illness;